critta/Dynalite/README.md

 # Dynalite
-My repository of Philips Dynalite code and tasks.
+Repo of storing my Philips Dynalite configuration and Home assistant integration.

-It is important to note that I am not a qualified Dynalite programmer.
-I am simply an enthusiast who is automating technology in my house.
+I'm not an expert, I am just learning on the tools.